onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 ## Run the emulator

-Once the configuration is saved, execute:
+Once the configuration is saved, you can start the emulator:

 ```console
 flow emulator